preservim/vim-wordy/README.markdown

 # vim-wordy

-> Uncovering usage problems in writing
+> Uncover usage problems in your writing

 ## Features of this plugin